dfsp-spirit/jneuroformats/jneuroformats/README_dev.md

-cd ~/projects/    # or where ever you want to put it git clone https://github.com/dfsp-spirit/jneuroformats cd jneuroformats/     # you are now in a directory we will refer to as <repo>.
+cd ~/projects/    # or where ever you want to put it git clone https://github.com/dfsp-spirit/jneuroformats cd jneuroformats/     # you are now in a directory we will refer to as <repo>. code .                # start editing the source code with VS Code.
 ```